Menu Close

 Innovation and inclusion: New projects and initiatives at Change Mental Health

-Change Mental Health introduced several new initiatives, including opening a not-for-profit café, Hopetown Coffee on Edinburgh’s Broughton Street, where all profits fund mental health services and suicide prevention.
+Change Mental Health introduced several new initiatives, including opening a not-for-profit café, Hopetown Coffee, on Edinburgh’s Broughton Street, where all profits fund mental health services and suicide prevention.
 Hopetown Coffee creates a welcoming space and includes a ‘one on us’ policy, where customers can pay forward a coffee for someone in need.

 To improve services and accessibility, Change Mental Health relocated to more suitable locations in Invergordon and Perth, ensuring that staff and service users benefit from spaces that better meet their needs.